-Global Economy Weekahead - Desperately seeking signs of inflation
+GLOBAL ECONOMY WEEKAHEAD - Desperately seeking signs of inflation

 Inflation data from Britain, Canada, China and the United States next week may set the tone for the global economy.

-While Reuters polls suggest at best tepid price rises, market watchers will look at the underlying trends in inflation to gauge whether another round of policy easing and stimulus is warranted.
+Reuters polls suggest at best tepid price rises, but market watchers will still look at the underlying trends in inflation to gauge whether another round of policy easing and stimulus is warranted.

 Federal Reserve Chair Janet Yellen hinted this week the path to higher interest rates in the United States may be less steep than previously thought, given the broad market sell-off.